Approximate hedging with proportional transaction costs in stochastic volatility models with jumps: Proof of Main Theorems

 \subsection{Stopping time and technical condition}

 We first emphasize that in bounded volatility settings, it is possible to carry out an asymptotic analysis based on $L^2$ estimates as in the previous works \cite{Darses,Lepinette08,Lepinette10}.
-For general stochastic volatility frameworks, this approach is no longer valid because $k$-th moments of the asset prices $S$ may be infinite for $k>1$ and $S$ is not in general a martingale, see \cite{And-Pit,Lions-Mus}.
-We come over this difficulty by using a truncation technique.
+For general stochastic volatility frameworks, this approach is no longer valid because $k$-th moments of the asset prices $S$ which is not in general a martingale may be infinite for $k>1$, see \cite{And-Pit,Lions-Mus}.
+We come over this difficulty by applying a truncation technique.
 In particular, for any $L>0$, we consider the stopping time